Have you noticed how many people want to either leave the county, leave a relationship, leave an investment or just leave life recently?

 I once listened to the acclaimed Dr Myles Munroe who lived in the Bahamas.
-He took a businessman (a chemical engineer) to a beautiful, white sanded beach.
+He took a businessman (a chemical engineer) to a beautiful, white-sanded beach.
 Once there, the person noted that the sand contained a mineral that is very expensive and used in many premium beauty products.

 “All the while I have been looking at the beach, and not noticed its potential!”, Munroe exclaimed.

 When we talk about money, politics, government, relationships and coffee, we find that perception is everything.
 We view the world through lenses.
-We look though our lenses, and the whole world makes sense from our preconceived ideas.
+We look through our lenses, and the whole world makes sense from our preconceived ideas.

 How to change your thoughts

 To illustrate this, let’s tell another story.
-Many years ago, a shrewd business man had two dogs.
+Many years ago, a shrewd businessman had two dogs.
 Every week he would let them fight and people could bet on which one would win.
 This was both strange and very unpredictable.
 One week the white dog would win, and the next the black dog.

-Eventually the gamblers asked the man how this was possible.
+Eventually, the gamblers asked the man how this was possible.
 He explained: “It’s simple.
 The dog I feed is the one that will win”.